rearc-data/covid-19-world-cases-deaths-testing/README.md

 `iso_code, location, date, total_cases, new_cases, total_deaths, new_deaths, total_cases_per_million, new_cases_per_million, total_deaths_per_million, new_deaths_per_million, total_tests, new_tests, total_tests_per_thousand, new_tests_per_thousand, tests_units`

-## More Information:
+## More Information
 - [Source: Data on COVID-19 by Our World in Data](https://github.com/owid/covid-19-data/tree/master/public/data/)
 - [Homepage: Our World in Data](https://ourworldindata.org/coronavirus)
 - [Terms of Use](https://creativecommons.org/licenses/by/4.0/)
 - Frequency: Daily
+- Format: CSV

-## Contact/Support Information
+## Contact Details
 - If you find any issues with or have enhancement ideas for this product, open up a GitHub [issue](https://github.com/rearc/aws-data-exchange-covid-19-world-cases-deaths-testing/issues) and we will gladly take a look at it.
 Better yet, submit a pull request.
 Any contributions you make are greatly appreciated :heart:.
 - If you are looking for specific open datasets currently not available on ADX, please submit a request on our project board [here](https://github.com/rearc-data/covid-datasets-aws-data-exchange/projects/1).
 - If you have questions about the source data, please contact "Our World in Data".